francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 When using a CM11, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.

-Only ON and OFF commands are supported.
-Dimming is not currently supported.
+ON, OFF, and DIM commands are supported.

 ## Configuration